Kirti2502/sps-my-portfolio/README.md

 # Google Software Product Sprint

-This repo contains my portfolio and the SPS Projects.
+This repository contains my portfolio which is made as a part of a virtual 8-week program, Google Software Product Sprint.